Vishal27m/Text-Summarizer/README.md

 ---

-# 📝 BART-based Text Summarizer
+# 📝 BART-based Text Summarizer Multilingual

 This is a simple AI utility that takes a long piece of text as input and returns a **3-line summary** using the `facebook/bart-large-cnn` model from Hugging Face Transformers.